Altnaharra: Buildings

-Weather station
+Climate

 Altnaharra has a Met Office weather station.
-The village's northerly latitude and inland location mean that in winter it often features in the daily weather extremes for the United Kingdom.
+The village's northerly latitude and inland location mean that in winter, it is often featured in the daily weather extremes in the United Kingdom.
 It is unusual in that the coldest month of the year is normally December.
 On 30 December 1995, the UK's lowest recorded temperature −27.2 C was measured there.
 This matched recordings at Braemar in the Grampians on 11 February 1895 and on 10 January 1982.
 In a Parliamentary debate on the Spring Statement on 23 March 2022, local MP Jamie Stone said, "The village of Altnaharra in my constituency is the coldest place in the UK every single winter."

 On 20 March 2009, it was recorded as the warmest place in the UK, at 18.5 C, which was the station's warmest recorded March temperature and possibly the first time the station had recorded the warmest UK temperature.
 The station also reported the equal warmest national temperature of 12.3 C, with Tain on 20 January 2020.
 On 19 June 2020, the station had both the warmest temperature, 22.2 C, and the coldest temperature, 7.6 C, reported anywhere in the United Kingdom on that day.
 The March 2009 temperature was beaten on 25 March 2017 when the station recorded 19.7 C. Also on 26 May 2017, the station recorded its highest May temperature of 28.0 C, beating the previous 27.4 C recorded on 27 May 2012.
 On 8 January 2010, the temperature dipped to -22.3 C, the coldest temperature recorded in the UK since 1995.
 On 3 November 2015 the warmest November temperature of 16.1 C was reached, followed by 15.6 C on 17 December 2015 being the warmest December temperature on record at the weather station.
-On 25 January 2016, the highest January temperature of 13.9 C was reached.
+On 25 January 2016, the highest January temperature of 13.9 C was reached, being surpassed on 28 January 2024.
 On 24 September 2020, Altnaharra reported -5.0 C which was the lowest reported September temperature at this station, as well as being the coldest in the UK since 1997.

 Altnaharra has an oceanic climate (Cfb) with short, mild summers and long, cool winters.
 Precipitation occurs regularly year round.